pingcap/docs/br/backup-and-restore-azblob.md

 >
 > When using Azure Blob Storage as the external storage, you must set `send-credentials-to-tikv = true` (which is set by default).
 Otherwise, the backup task will fail.

-This section shows baking up data to `cool tier`, that is, the storage class of the uploaded object is `Cool`.
+This section shows backing up data to `cool tier`, that is, the access tier of the uploaded object is `Cool`.
 You can specify `account-name` and `access-tier` in two ways:

 - Write the parameters information in URL parameters: